 - Captures lesson learned in efficient manners

 PMO is the best for big organizations running multiple projects or programs in the long run as it helps in so many ways.
-But if your organization can’t afford and have a very few projects then it is just a liability.
+But if your organization can’t afford and have very few projects, it is just a liability.

 Can a PMO accelerate the implementation process?

-It is said that a PMO in a company will increase the probability of project portfolio management success and this way it ultimately helps to accelerate and dump the projects of no values.
+It is said that a PMO in a company will increase the probability of project portfolio management success.
+This way, it ultimately helps to accelerate and dump the projects of no value.

 What does PMO stand for?

 PMO stands for either Project, Program, or Portfolio Management Office.